 MA MBBS FRCP DM

-"Using the first class facilities at the Cambridge Spire Lea hospital, I provide the full range of endoscopic investigation and management of all conditions relating to the oesophagus, stomach and bowel.
-The endoscopic day care unit at the Spire is second to none and will ensure that you are comfortable and well looked after during your investigations."
+"With first class facilities at Spire Cambridge Lea Hospital, the endoscopic day care unit is second to none and will ensure you're comfortable and well looked after during your investigations."

 I have been a Consultant Gastroenterologist at Addenbrooke's Hospital in Cambridge.
 Appointed as a consultant in 2001 I was clinical director for gastroenterology 2004-2018 and am now director of the Cambridge University Hospital Biomedical Research Centre.
 I have a particular interest and expertise in diagnostic gastroenterology, including endoscopy and colonoscopy, and management of Crohn's disease, ulcerative colitis, coeliac disease and irritable bowel syndrome (IBS).